jyt555/zju_cs/readme.txt

 Git is a version control system.
-Git is free software.
+Git is free software.and you know

-Git is a distributed version control system.
+Git is a distributed version system.
 Git is free software.